Skip to main content

 Interplay with Insulin Sensitivity and Metabolic Syndrome

 A bidirectional, deleterious relationship exists between hypogonadism and metabolic syndrome.
 Low testosterone is a known contributor to the development of insulin resistance, visceral adiposity, and dyslipidemia.
-Conversely, the chronic inflammation and elevated insulin levels associated with can suppress HPG axis function, further lowering testosterone.
+Conversely, the chronic inflammation and elevated insulin levels associated with metabolic syndrome can suppress HPG axis function, further lowering testosterone.
 Therefore, a key set of biomarkers in an integrated protocol are those that quantify insulin sensitivity.

 The therapeutic success of a protocol is therefore measured not only by the normalization of sex hormones but also by tangible improvements in these metabolic markers.
 A reduction in HOMA-IR following TRT is a clear indication that the intervention is correcting a core pathophysiological defect, moving beyond mere symptom management.